-- 1. The institution's internal quality assurance processes ensure that curricula are appropriately designed and presented for all modes in which they are delivered. - 2.
-The institution has implemented and published a policy and procedure for the periodic review of its degree programs, with such reviews occurring at regular intervals, normally not exceeding five to seven years.
-The periodic review includes a comprehensive program review that comprises: - a) A program self-study undertaken, with student input, by faculty members and administrators of the program - b) A review by an external Program Evaluation Committee (PEC) 27
+- 1. The institution's internal quality assurance processes ensure that curricula are appropriately designed and presented for all modes in which they are delivered. - The institution has implemented and published a policy and procedure for the periodic review of its degree programs, with such reviews occurring at regular intervals, normally not exceeding five to seven years.
+The periodic review includes a comprehensive program review that comprises:

-&lt;sup>25 Pursuant to the Post-secondary Education Choice and Excellence Act, 2000 (the Act) Colleges of Applied Arts and Technology may apply for the Minister's consent to offer bachelor's degrees only.
+&lt;sup>24 Pursuant to the Post-secondary Education Choice and Excellence Act, 2000 (the Act) Colleges of Applied Arts and Technology may apply for the Minister's consent to offer bachelor's degrees only.
 Consequently, bachelor's level and not master's or doctoral level nomenclatures are available for designating these degrees.

-&lt;sup>26 The first such evaluation should occur before a request for renewal of Ministerial consent.
+&lt;sup>25 The first such evaluation should occur before a request for renewal of Ministerial consent.